 New in version 1.4.35.

-There are devices that may only support progressive download, or you may want to make available a direct download for your users.
-Instead of storing an additional copy of the presentation, you can create an MP4 file on disk that only contains the necessary meta-data and references the actual movie data from the original (fragmented) video.
+Instead of storing an additional copy of the presentation to enable progressive download, you can create an MP4 file on disk that only contains the necessary metadata and references the actual movie data of the original (fragmented) video.

-The MP4 file stored on disk is only around 10K - 100K in size.
-When requested by the client, the webserver reads the MP4 file and 'expands' it into a single progressive video.
+The MP4 file stored on disk will only be around 10K - 100K in size.
+When requested by the client, the webserver reads this MP4 file and 'expands' it into a single progressive video.

-Let's take for example a video presentation that has a 'video-512k.ismv' file containing two, an audio and video, track.
-You can create a progresssive version of this presentation by running:
+Let's take a video presentation that has a 'video-512k.ismv' file containing two tracks as an example, one audio and one video.
+You can create a progresssive version of this presentation by running the following command:

 #!/bin/bash mp4split -o video-512k.mp4 --use_dref \ video-512k.ismv

-http://), then the reference that is stored in the MP4 file is absolute
+original content.
+In that case, the reference that is stored in the dref MP4 file

-The default major brand that the file uses depends on the features used in the generated MP4 file.
+The default major brand that the dref MP4 file uses, depends on the features of the content from which it was generated.
 The packager defaults to "iso2", but bumps the brand when features require this.

-The "iso4" brand is set when negative composition times / version of the "ctts" box is used.
+For example, the "iso4" brand is set when negative composition times are used.

-If you want to not want to use the "iso4" brand (e.g. because a player framework
+If you don't want to use the "iso4" brand (e.g. because a player framework doesn't

-doesn't support negative composition times), then you can force the brand with
+support negative composition times), you can force the brand with the option

 New in version 1.7.2.

-Download to own requires the Apache version of USP Origin.
+Download to own with Smooth Streaming requires the Apache version of USP Origin.

-The video presentation is optionally protected by PlayReady DRM and is made available in the "PIFF" (Protected Interchangeable File Format) format.
+If a video presentation is protected by PlayReady DRM, it can be made available for download in the "PIFF" (Protected Interchangeable File Format) format.

 The option used to enable this feature is the following:

 Allows the download of the full presentation as an MP4 video file, including all the audio/video tracks.
 You have to specifically enable this option because the default of the Origin is to disallow downloading the complete presentation as a single file.

-As an example we create a server manifest that has the information of the audio and video tracks to include in the downloaded version.
-We also specify the DRM settings to use.
+As an example we will create a server manifest that includes the information of the audio and video tracks that should be part of the downloaded version.
+We will also specify which DRM settings to use.
 The source file in the example is 'video-512k.ismv', which contains two tracks: one for audio and one for video.

 #!/bin/bash mp4split -o download.ism \ --iss.key_id=00000010001000101000100000000001 \ --iss.content_key=3A2A1B68DD2BD9B2EEB25E84C4776668 \ --iss.license_server_url="http://playready.directtaps.net/pr/svc/rightsmanager.asmx?PlayRight=1&UseSimpleNonPersistentLicense=1" \ --iss.key_iv=0000000000000000 \ --progressive_playout \ video-512k.ismv